Whole Earth Forecaster Home

 For the planets and the sun coinciding with their lowest and longest low activity periods, the planets and the sun must be electromagnetically connected.
 Either that, or it's a huge coincidence.

-Thus, planetary configurations, in my opinion, influence the sun's activity in a feedback, from the outside kind of way while the sun still maintains, for the most part, its own internal 11 and 22 year rhythms.
+Thus, in my opinion, planetary configurations influence the sun's activity in an outside/feedback kind of way while the sun still maintains, for the most part, its own internal 11 and 22 year rhythms.
 And so too with most of the planets that have varying degrees of a magnetic field of their own.
 They are influenced by the sun's field and also have their own fields.
-The planets and the sun are both influenced and influential of each other at once.
+The planets and the sun are both influenced and influential to each other at once.

-Below are compared total monthly avg global ozone (60North to 60South Latitude) in Dobson Units and the 7-month Berg Timer.
+Below are compared total monthly avg global ozone (60N to 60S Latitude) in Dobson Units and the 7-month Berg Timer.

 The correlation above sheds some light on this controversy.
-It may in fact substantiate the dynamicists' point of view that the ozone decrease scare of 1982-83 was a natural phenomenon as indicated by the remarkable similarity between BT and ozone.
+It may in fact substantiate the dynamicists' point of view that the ozone decrease scare of 1982-83 (a period of the strongest El Nino in history) was a natural phenomenon as indicated by the remarkable similarity between BT and ozone.

 Below are compared the yearly Berg Timer (Jun to Sep each year) and Summer Monsoon in India.